 In addition, if people are linking to your website and their website gets a lot of traffic, they will be sending some of those people your way through what's called “referral” traffic.

-For example, in the image of my Google Analytics from the past couple of weeks below you can see that I received 7,302 referral visitors and 7,241 direct visitors (check out which kinds of hits does Google Analytics track).
+For example, in the image of my Google Analytics from the past couple of weeks below you can see that I received 7,302 referral site visitors and 7,241 direct visitors (check out which kinds of hits does Google Analytics track).

 You can also see that I get the bulk of my traffic from search engines (organic search), but I clearly need to do a bit better with social media.

 How to Make Money with Your Website: Overview and Your Thoughts

 The first step to building a site that makes money is to buy a domain and get hosting.
 You can have a blog started in the next 10 minutes!
 My top pick for hosting is Bluehost.

 To be honest, there are probably several other ways that you can make money with a website, but this is a good start!